Top Arts & Culture in Orlando for Adults

 Held each fall in downtown Orlando, IMMERSE is an interactive event featuring hundreds of artists and performers from Orlando, the United States and around the world.
 Featured collaborators include Orlando Philharmonic Orchestra, Orlando Ballet and the Central Florida Community Arts Orchestra.

 First presented in 1990, and named in honor of author Zora Neale Hurston, ZORA!
 Festival is a multi-day, multi-disciplinary, intergenerational event composed of public talks, conferences, movie screenings, arts education programming, a dance party, and an Outdoor Festival of the Arts.
 The event takes place primarily in Eatonville, 10 miles north of Orlando, and throughout Orange County.

 Learn more: African-American History & Culture in Orlando

 The stage is set for Broadway productions, uplifting dance, side-splitting comedy and more at performing arts venues throughout Orlando.

 Throughout the year, CFCArts’ Choir, Orchestra and Children & Youth Arts programs produce seasonal productions.
 Additionally, lessons, workshops and classes are available from their School of Performing Arts.

-Part of Orlando’s artistic landscape for more than four decades, this company performs exclusively at the Dr. Phillips Center for the Performing Arts.
+Part of Orlando’s artistic landscape for more than four decades, Orlando Ballet performs exclusively at the Dr. Phillips Center for the Performing Arts.

-Also known as Orlando Shakes, this theater doesn’t limit itself to productions of its namesake’s work, but it certainly excels at bringing the Bard to life.
+Also known as Orlando Shakes, Orlando Shakespeare Theater doesn’t limit itself to productions of its namesake’s work, but it certainly excels at bringing the Bard to life.
 It’s also located in Loch Haven Park.